sciurius/mma-mode/README.md

   it easy to quickly play selected portions of the MMA song in progress.

-* Force MMA files to be encoded in Latin1, MMA cannot handle Unicode yet.

 The MMA program is written by Bob van der Poel.
 See [his MMA site](https://www.mellowwood.ca/mma) for details on the MMA program.